-Only just hitting the market, the VeraPlus is the latest in the growing line of Vera Z-Wave controllers for your smart home.
-An upgrade to the VeraEdge, it provides wider compatibility with smart devices and gets a performance upgrade to run faster under heavy load in larger homes.
+Only just hitting the market, the VeraPlus is the latest in the growing line of Vera Z Wave controller devices for your .
+An upgrade to the VeraEdge, it provides wider compatibility with more smart devices and gets a performance upgrade to run faster under heavy load in larger homes.

-Is it a straight upgrade choice for existing Vera users, or are the improvements not enough to get them excited, and how will it cope in a world of HomeKit and other rivals?
+Is it a straight upgrade choice for existing Vera sers, or are the improvements not enough to get them excited, and how will it cope in a world of HomeKit and other home rivals?

-At about $149 (For the latest prices and discounts, check here) as of this writing, it is competitively priced with the Apple TV, but a little more than the previous generation of smart home hubs.
+At about $149 ( For the latest prices and discounts, check here ) as of this writing, it is competitively priced with the Apple TV, but a little more than the previous generation of hubs.

 Contents (Jump to)